zlingkang/multi_object_tracker/README.md

 # Description
 * The lk_tracker.cpp contains the tracker implementation.
+* The object_detection.cpp contains an OpenCV face detector, you can modify the class to use other object detection.
 * lk_tracker_test.cpp contains a simple test in a single-threaded setting.
 It requires opencv3 contrib to draw the initial bounding box.
 Modify that if you do not have OpenCV 3 contrib.
 Or simply commment it out in CMakeLists.txt if you do not want it.
 * det_and_track.cpp contatins the setting to use our tracker and a face detector in a multi-threaded setting.
 The face detector here can be